Metasheet

 Option Transpose

-In linear algebra, the transpose of a matrix is an operator which flips a matrix over its diagonal.
-Likewise, the transpose of a sheet (2D matrix) means interchanging its rows into columns or columns into rows.
+In linear algebra, transpose of a matrix is an operator which flips a matrix over its diagonal.
+Likewise, transpose of a sheet (2D matrix) means interchanging its rows into columns or vice versa.

 See more details about Excel: Transpose (rotate) data from rows to columns or vice versa.